Can a banker be a farmer? Or can a farmer be a banker?

 Since its conception, Kilimo Finance has achieved some major milestones.
 In its first few months, the company received a letter of support from the Dutch Farmfit Fund – a guarantee instrument which lowers the risk of banks that are willing to make loans to smallholder farmers.

-The company also scooped first prize in the Vietnam Fintech Challenge 2019 as an early stage start-up.
+The company also scooped first prize in the Viet Nam Fintech Challenge 2019, organised by ADB and the State Bank of Viet Nam with support from the Australian Government.
 And at the start of 2020, Kilimo won the Innovation Challenge at the Asia Financial Institution Forum in Bangkok.
-It has also signed a contract to support coffee farmers in Vietnam to buy fertilisers on credit.
+It has also signed a contract to support coffee farmers in Viet Nam to buy fertilisers on credit.

-While Kilimo’s primary market is Vietnam, there are imminent plans for expansion to Philippines and Indonesia due to their vast agricultural sector and large number of smallholder farmers.
+While Kilimo’s primary market is Viet Nam, there are imminent plans for expansion to Indonesia and the Philippines due to their vast agricultural sector and large number of smallholder farmers.

 But that does not stop him from forging ahead to engage other partners with the intention of securing the future custodians of the land, and to continue to ensure their impact.